Configuration

 Controls where script should create output folders with names specified in

-settings.
+b_Folderands_Foldersettings.
 Or, in other words, should it put all output images in one and the same folder or should it create appropriate output subfolders inside every processing directory.- [default] false

 - Output folders will be created inside every processing directory and will contain output images of that directory